Relebohile Mofokeng: International career

-Youth

 Mofokeng represented South Africa at the 2022 COSAFA U-20 Cup, scoring twice in five appearances.

-Senior

 He received his first senior national team call-up for the 2026 FIFA World Cup qualifiers to be played in June 2024 against Nigeria and Zimbabwe.
 Mofokeng made his debut against the latter on 11 June 2024 at the Free State Stadium.
 He substituted Oswin Appollis in added time, as South Africa won 3–1.
-Mofokeng scored his first goal for South Africa against Lesotho in the 2026 FIFA World Cup qualifiers.
+Mofokeng scored his first goal for South Africa against Lesotho in the 2026 FIFA World Cup qualifiers.However, the result was later overturned after South Africa fielded an ineligible player who was serving a suspension.

+On 1 December 2025, Mofokeng was called up to the South Africa squad for the 2025 Africa Cup of Nations.

+On 28 May 2026, he was selected by manager Hugo Broos to represent his nation at the 2026 FIFA World Cup, where he went onto make 3 appearances in the World Cup finals.

 Personal life

-He is the brother of Letlotlo Tshepiso Ncube, the time of his move to the Orlando Pirates, he had been using his mother's last name, Ratomo, as his parents were not yet married.
+At the time of his move to the Orlando Pirates, he was using his mother's last name, Ratomo, as his parents were not yet married.
 Three weeks after his registration with the club, he changed his last name legally to Mofokeng - the last name of his father, and former footballer, Sechaba Mofokeng - and this would be his official name ahead of the 2023–24 season.
 This name change was confirmed by the Orlando Pirates on 4 August 2023.